rolling-scopes-school/nodejs-aws-tasks/task7-lambda+cognito-authorization/task.md

 * {yours_github_account_login} - your GitHub account name.
 Login for test user should be your GitHub account name (example: vasiapupkin)
 * TEST_PASSWORD - password string.
 Password for test user must be «TEST_PASSWORD»

 **basicAuthorizer** lambda should take **Basic authorization_token**, decode it and check that credentials provided by token exist in the lambda environment variable.
-This lambda should return 403 HTTP status if access is denied for this user (invalid **authorization_token**) and 401 HTTP status in case of other errors.
+This lambda should return 403 HTTP status if access is denied for this user (invalid **authorization_token**) and 401 HTTP status if Authorization header is not provided.

 **NOTE:** do not send credentials to the GitHub.
 Use **.env** file and **serverless-dotenv-plugin** serverless plugin to add environment variables to the lambda.
 Add **.env** file to **.gitignore** file.